 The risk is possibly increased if a person has two gene variants or is homozygous for the MTHFR mutation.

 Various health organizations — including the American College of Obstetricians and Gynecologists, College of American Pathologists, American College of Medical Genetics, and American Heart Association — don’t recommend testing for variants unless a person also has very high homocysteine levels or other health indications.

 Still, you might be curious to discover your individual MTHFR status.
-Consider visiting your doctor and discussing the pros and cons of having blood work run through a lab.
+Consider visiting your doctor and discussing the pros and cons of being tested.

-Keep in mind that genetic testing may or may not be covered by your insurance.
-It’s a good idea to call your carrier ahead of time to ask about costs.
+Keep in mind that genetic testing may not be covered by your insurance.
+Call your carrier if you’re considering getting tested to ask about costs.